When it comes to our digital marketing strategy, there is a tendency to operate with blinders on.

 Did you know your local Chamber of Commerce accepts online businesses?
 Joining is a way to gain a strong link to your site and put potential customers at ease.
 The more connected you are to respected associations, the more professional your brand comes across online.

 One of the problems we face online is the overlap in tactics with our competitors.
-Traditional digital marketing strategies creates an arms race where we all try to do the same thing but just better than the next guy.
+Traditional digital marketing strategies create an arms race where we all try to do the same thing but just better than the next guy.
 Inevitably, this gives the advantage to the larger, heavily funded companies.

 That’s where offline marketing levels the playing field.
 It requires making contact with people and building relationships you can’t find online.